vdaas/vald/docs/guides/configurations.md

 - `defaults`
     - default configurations of common parts
-    - be overridden by the fields in each components' configurations
+    - be overridden by the fields in each section.
 - `gateway`
     - configurations of vald-gateway
 - `agent`